davidjosearaujo/re-android-reversing/docs/Report.md

 }
 ```

-And even missing the link, from all that we gather until here, it is quite obvious that the package installed with _1.apk_ is now being launched.
+And even without the explicit link, from all that we have gathered up to this point, it is quite evident that the package installed with _1.apk_ is now being launched.

 ### Exploring '1.apk'